- Faculty & Staff Resources

 In order to encourage and support enrichment programs, the College of Arts & Sciences allocates funds to departments and programs to sponsor activities that will contribute to the growth and vitality of academic life and intellectual pursuits at either the undergraduate or graduate levels.
 The Fund for Intellectual Renewal and Enrichment (FIRE) may be used by departments and programs for visiting scholars, guest artists, lecture series, individual speakers, conferences, and faculty retreats.
 Annually, each department may use up to $2,000 of this fund and each program may use up to $500.
 For further information about the Fund for Intellectual Renewal and Enrichment (FIRE), see A&S Policy Manual.
-To request these funds, submit the FIRE Funds Pre-Approval Request.
+To request these funds, please submit the FIRE Funds Pre-Approval Request.

 - Mellon Faculty Development Grants in the Humanities

 Mellon Faculty Development Grants were established to provide funding for faculty and departmental projects in the humanities.
 Full-time, ranked faculty members in the humanities may apply for Mellon Grants.
 Proposals that are humanistic in nature and submitted by full-time, ranked faculty members in the social sciences are also eligible for consideration if their projects are in the humanities.
 Mellon funds are intended to support projects in the following four categories: publishing/exhibitions/performances, teaching development, professional enrichment, and departmental and inter-departmental development.
 The amount of the grant will not exceed $3,000.
 For more information, see A&S Policy Manual.